Gex: Enter the Gecko

 Gex: Enter the Gecko (Note: Known in PAL regions as Gex 3D: Enter the Gecko or Return of the Gecko on PlayStation and Windows or Gex 64: Enter the Gecko on the Nintendo 64.
 The Japanese PlayStation release is called Spin Tail (スピンテイル, Supin Teiru).) is a 1998 platform game developed and published by Crystal Dynamics for the PlayStation.
-It was originally released in 1998, with ports to the Nintendo 64, Microsoft Windows, and Game Boy Color releasing later.
+It was originally released in 1998, with ports later released on the Nintendo 64 and Microsoft Windows the same year.
 The game is the second installment of the Gex video game series and the first with 3D graphics.
 Its protagonist, Gex, a TV-binging, wisecracking gecko, seeks to collect three types of remotes to unlock different TVs in the overworld that aid in the fight against his arch-nemesis, Rez.

 After creating the original Gex, which released for the 3DO Interactive Multiplayer, PC, Sega Saturn, and PlayStation in 1995, developer Crystal Dynamics sought a sequel in the form of a 3D platform video game in the style of Super Mario 64.
 The Gex model was rebuilt with this perspective in mind, and much of the game's humor was inspired by the Fox animated sitcom The Simpsons, on which scriptwriter Robert Cohen had previously worked as a writer.

 Critical reception of Gex: Enter the Gecko was mostly positive.
 Critics' main concerns centered on the game's camera, graphics, low-polygon enemies, and simplicity.
+A version for the Game Boy Color also titled Gex: Enter the Gecko (1998) was made in 2D and released in 1998.
 The game was followed by 1999's Gex 3: Deep Cover Gecko, which was released on the PlayStation, Nintendo 64, and Game Boy Color.